 All information disclosed within sessions is confidential and may not be revealed to anyone outside the Winston-Salem State University Counseling Center without the written permission of the client except where reporting is required by law.
 Disclosure of information is required in circumstances where there is reasonable suspicion of abuse of children or elderly persons; where the client is likely to harm herself or himself unless protective measures are taken; or where the client presents a clear and serious danger of violence to another person.
 In some instances, disclosure of relevant information may be required by court order during a legal proceeding in which the client becomes involved.

 The Counseling Center staff members acknowledge that all people are cultural beings and that prejudice and discrimination hurt people and communities.
 As such CC staff members do not discriminate against clients on the basis of race, color, religion, marital status, national origin, ancestry, sex, sexual orientation, physical or mental disability, medical condition, status as a veteran or disabled veteran, age, or citizenship.

-- Individual Counseling issues – adjustment, personal & relationship, grief & loss, anxiety, depression, other mental health disorders.
+- Individual Counseling issues – adjustment, personal and relationship, grief and loss, anxiety, depression, other mental health disorders.

 - Limited psychiatric services.

-- Outreach & Awareness Programs (Depression Screening & Alcohol Awareness Programs, Mental Health Awareness and Sexual Assault Awareness).
+- Outreach and Awareness Programs (Depression Screening and Alcohol Awareness Programs, Mental Health Awareness and Sexual Assault Awareness).